-Based on our best assumptions for our 2022 income, combined with our household size, geographic location, and our ages, we qualify for a monthly subsidy of about $830/month.
-The KFF calculator shows that with this premium tax credit, we would pay about $440 for a Silver Level health insurance premium.
+Based on our best assumptions for next year’s income, combined with our household size, geographic location, and our ages, we qualify for a monthly subsidy of about $830/month.
+The KFF calculator shows that with this premium tax credit, we would pay about a $440 premium for the second lowest cost Silver Level health insurance premium.

-You do not have to choose a Silver Level plan.
+You do not have to choose that particular plan.
 Your premium tax credit is the same regardless of the plan you choose.